 Contrary to how it may sound, there are plenty of positives to living in a small home.
 It generally means you have lower rent or mortgage payments, and it decreases your utility costs and property taxes.
-There is less space for you to clean indoors and not nearly as much outdoor maintenance, if any.
+There is less space for you to clean indoors and not nearly as much outdoor maintenance if any.
 Not to mention you are always close to the kitchen!

 Even dorm living can be a good thing.
-Sure, you will probably not be fortunate enough to have a room to yourself, but for many this hardly matters; it is your chance to take a step of independence and create your own home-away-from-home.
+Sure, you will probably not be fortunate enough to have a room to yourself, but for many, this hardly matters; it is your chance to take a step of independence and create your own home-away-from-home.

-No matter your motivation – whether it is concern for the environment, moving away for college, downsizing later in life, or budget constraints – all of us have to deal with living quarters that are less than spacious at some point in our lives.
+No matter your motivation – whether it is a concern for the environment, moving away for college, downsizing later in life, or budget constraints – all of us have to deal with living quarters that are less than spacious at some point in our lives.
 The key is to make these places feel welcoming and familiar, not cramped and uncomfortable.

 Here we have collected advice and ideas for furnishing your small space – from your dorm room to your first apartment, from a tiny kitchen to a tiny house.
 There are tips for organization, decoration, storage, and more.